Exposes underlying errors by lifting both successful and failed

 Given a function that executes immediately, executes it asynchronously

-that will complete when the result is ready.
+and returns a Future that will complete when the result is ready.

 const sum = (x: number, y: number) =>